ParisNeo/QGraphViz/README.md

 Build python pyQT5 based QWidget that can visualize graphs and allow realtime interaction with graphs add edges and nodes, change attributes ...
 ## Requirements

-As its name suggests, this module needs you to install pyqt5 first.
+As its name suggests, this module needs you to install pyqt5 package first.
 ```bash
 pip install pyqt5
 ```